-Slide 6 Learning objectives Discuss the relationship between ethical values and tuberculosis (TB) care Describe one main area of emphasis from the World Health Organization (WHO) Guidance on ethics of tuberculosis, prevention control and treatment Demonstrate an understanding of context-specific challenges in ethical management of TB Identify potential approaches for addressing challenges to ethical management of patients with TB State that learning objectives have been set so as to ensure that the course goal is achieved.
-Review slide content Slide 7 Introduce yourself PLENARY See Activity 1 in the Facilitator Guide for guidance on how to run this activity This is a plenary discussion, which should take approximately 30 minutes total Introduce yourself and other faculty members Spend the time getting each delegate to introduce themselves focusing on the points on the slide; allow yourself a few minutes to summarise Slide 8 Group agreements PLENARY Make a commitment to the course, including participating fully in activities Respect different experience and skill levels in each other Encourage fellow delegates who are less experienced Keep information confidential O on ot be judgemental Support delegates to share opinions in an open manner Be back on time after breaks and lunch O on ot interrupt others while they are speaking Turn off or place cell phones on silent mode during the sessions O on turn your computer on during the sessions Others?
-See Activity 1b in the Facilitator Guide for guidance on how to run this activity.
+Slide 6 Learning objectives Discuss the relationship between ethical values and tuberculosis (TB) care Describe one main area of emphasis from the World Health Organization (WHO) Guidance on ethics of tuberculosis, prevention control and treatment Demonstrate an understanding of context-specific challenges in ethical management of TB Identify potential approaches for addressing challenges to ethical management of patients with TB USAIDTE CARE II PROJECT State that learning objectives have been set so as to ensure that the course goal is achieved.
+Review slide content Slide 7 Introduce yourself PLENARY See Activity 1 in the Facilitator Guide for guidance on how to run this activity This is a plenary discussion, which should take approximately 30 minutes total Introduce yourself and other faculty members Spend the time getting each delegate to introduce themselves focusing on the points on the slide; allow yourself a few minutes to summarise Slide 8 Biggin and the set of th See Activity 1b in the Facilitator Guide for guidance on how to run this activity.
 This is a plenary discussion, in which all delegates participate Allocate 10 minutes for this activity Explain that the training course is largely activity-based; as such, it is important, before the course commences, that delegates understand and adhere to the ground rules for participating in activities, thereby contributing to the learning process for all delegates

-Slide 9 Ethics assessment tool INDIVIDUAL Complete Ethics of Tuberculosis Prevention, Care and Control: An Assessment Tool for National TB Programmes (40 minutes) The tool will help better understand the specific areas within your TB programme that may be strengthened by the application of the ethical guidance You may not be able the answer all the questions; complete the tool to the best of your ability, for the purposes of this course Participate in 15 minute group discussion after completion of the tool USAID TB CARE II PROJECT See Activity 2 in Facilitator's Guide on how to run this activity The entire activity should take an hour, with 5 minutes for instructions, 40 for delegates to complete the tool, and 15 for summary group discussion Emphasise that delegates may not know the answer to all the questions on the tool, and that this is fine.
+Slide 9 Ethics assessment tool INDIVIDUAL Complete Ethics of Tuberculosis Prevention, Care and Control: An Assessment Tool for National TB Programmes (40 minutes) The tool will help better understand the specific areas within your TB programme that may be strengthened by the application of the ethical guidance You may not be able the answer all the questions; complete the tool to the best of your ability, for the purposes of this course Participate in 15 minute group discussion after completion of the tool USAID TB CARE IL PROJECT See Activity 2 in Facilitator's Guide on how to run this activity The entire activity should take an hour, with 5 minutes for instructions, 40 for delegates to complete the tool, and 15 for summary group discussion Emphasise that delegates may not know the answer to all the questions on the tool, and that this is fine.
 They should complete the tool to the best of their ability, and skip questions they cannot answer The tool will not be handed in to their supervisors or the TB Programme.
-The purpose of completing the tool here is to allow delegates better understand the specific areas within their TB programme that may be strengthened by the application of the ethical guidance that will be discussed during the training However, delegates may choose to share the tool when they return to their work setting, or may choose to complete the tool more fully (possibly with other members of the TB programme) as described in the introduction to the tool itself Slide 10 USAID TE CARE II PROJECT Check if delegates have any questions and address these That ends our introduction to this course.
+The purpose of completing the tool here is to allow delegates better understand the specific areas within their TB programme that may be strengthened by the application of the ethical guidance that will be discussed during the training However, delegates may choose to share the tool when they return to their work setting, or may choose to complete the tool more fully (possibly with other members of the TB programme) as described in the introduction to the tool itself Slide 10 USAIDTE CARE II PROJECT Check if delegates have any questions and address these That ends our introduction to this course.
 Welcome again and let's move on to our first module: 'Background on TB'